Paramount Television: Ownership changes and library expansion

 In 1989, Gulf+Western was re-incorporated as Paramount Communications, named after the company's prime asset, Paramount Pictures (the name of which was also used for the company as a whole).
 That firm was sold to Viacom in 1994.
 In 1990, Paramount had signed Arsenio Hall to a multi-year exclusive production contract for film and television projects, and let his talk show to be renewed through 1994.

 In 1992, Paramount had struck a deal with various talent writers and producers.
 The talent were Don Johnson, Kathy Speer and Terry Grossman, Barry Fanaro and Mort Nathan, Danny Bilson and Paul De Meo, Tim O'Donnell, Janet Leahy, John Mankiewicz, Christopher Crowe and Jacob Epstein and Ken Solarz.
 Also that year, Donald P. Bellisario had left Universal Television after 12 years to sign with Paramount Television.

 The Viacom merger gave Paramount a larger television library as well, since Viacom had television production and distribution units as well prior to the Paramount acquisition.
-The distribution company, Viacom Enterprises (which syndicated the classic CBS library among other shows), was merged into Paramount Domestic Television while the production company, Viacom Productions (known at the time for its co-productions with Fred Silverman and Dean Hargrove), continued as a PTV division until 2004.
+The distribution company, Viacom Enterprises (which syndicated the classic CBS library among other shows), was merged into Paramount Domestic Television while the production company, Viacom Productions (known at the time for its co-productions with Fred Silverman and Dean Hargrove), continued as a division of Paramount Television until 2004.

-The first major hit from Viacom Productions to debut after becoming a PTV division was Sabrina the Teenage Witch, based on the Archie Comics of the same name.
+The first major hit from Viacom Productions to debut after becoming a division of Paramount Television was Sabrina the Teenage Witch, based on the Archie Comics of the same name.
 Starring Melissa Joan Hart as the title character, the series lasted four seasons on ABC (in contrast to the lack of success from the parent company on the network in this period) and three on The WB between 1996 and 2003.